Riot Material Presents

 Entering The Mind 3-Part Podcast

-Entering The Mind 3-Part Podcast is an intimate discussion on our mind in its “natural state” and how we as meditators can recognize it within ourselves, then realize it through day-to-day practice.
+Entering The Mind 3-Part Podcast is an intimate discussion on “mind in its natural state” — what the Tibetans refer to as rigpa — and how we as meditators can recognize this already awakened mind within ourselves, then fully realize it through day-to-day practice.
 But the conversation is so much more than that, for it is an intimate discussion between two intimates — husband and wife duo C von Hassett and Rachel Reid Wilkie, both of whom are practitioner’s of a timeless wisdom practice known as Dzogchen, which points the meditation practitioner directly into the fertile interiors of their own mind — not the conceptual mind, which we are all too familiar with.
 The mind referred to here is the naturally occurring one, the innate mind, or what is known in Dzogchen as “mind in its natural state.”
 It has been called the awakened mind, or the fully realized one, and not only is this mind within each of us, it is also ever-so close – as close to us as our finger is to touching space.
 How far must we move our finger to touch space?
 Our own natural state is this close, and we must only turn inward to first see it, then familiarize ourselves with it, before intimately coming to know it.

 The rich discussion in the series below speaks to the key concepts in C von Hassett’s new book, Entering the Mind, excerpts from which can be read here.
 We hope you enjoy the 3-Part Podcast, and we likewise hope you enjoy the book.